fbpx

 Frostburg State University masters in psychology

-Frostburg State University’s MS in Counseling Psychology was the first counseling psychology master’s program in Maryland and only the sixth nationwide to receive accreditation from the Master’s in Psychology Accrediting Council.
-The program can be completed in three years – two in classroom study and one in an internship.
-Students will study topics such as Multicultural Counseling Techniques, Adult Psychopathology and Small Group Dynamics/Group Counseling.
+Frostburg State University’s M.S. in counseling psychology was the first counseling psychology master’s program in Maryland and only the sixth nationwide to receive accreditation from the Masters in Psychology and Counseling Accreditation Council (MPCAC).
+The program can be completed in three years—two years of classroom study followed by one year of internship.
+Students will study topics such as multicultural counseling techniques, adult psychopathology, and small group dynamics/group counseling.
 The student-to-faculty ratio is 10 to 1.

 School Overview